 In India, thousands of people have taken to the streets to show their support for former Prime Minister, Mrs.

-In India, thousands of people have taken to the streets to show their support for former Prime Minister, Mrs. Indira Gandhi.
+Background: In India, thousands of people have taken to the streets to show their support for former Prime Minister, Mrs. Indira Gandhi.
 The occasion was the launch of a campaign which charges misrule of India by the ruling Janata Party, led by Prime Minister Morarji Desai.